-Subtract the amount on line 32 from the amount on line 31.
+If line 31 is greater than zero, subtract lines 30 and 32 from the amount on line 31.
 If your return is complete and contains no errors, you should receive your refund within 8 to 12 weeks after you mail it.
 See When Should I Receive My Refund? on page 15 of this booklet for further information about your refund.